-Popping Your Pimples May Feel Satisfying, But Here's Why You Probably Shouldn't
+Is Popping Your Pimples Bad For You?
+It May Feel Good, But Here's Why You Shouldn't Make A Habit Out Of It

 As you may know, there really aren't many ways to safely pick at your skin without facing any consequences.